 - The organized beaches staff is recommended to sanitize the sunbeds after each use, from different customers, while customers have to put their own towel on the sunbed.

 - In beach bars and canteens, all customers have to maintain the indicated 1,5 meters distance, while the business employees are advised to wear a face mask at all times.
-Beach bars and canteens should primarily work with takeaway coffee, refreshments, drinks, and food, while music events or parties in the space are not allowed.

 Following the safety rules: A parasol with two sunbeds on a beach in Crete.